casperiv0/ghostybot/README.md

 ### Disclaimer (if self-hosted)

 You are not allowed to upload this bot to any service such as discordbotlist or top.gg, you are only allowed to host this bot for your community.
+When self-hosting no support will be provided.

 ## Table of contents